mjmanley/PredictiveModeling/pm_service_ui_spark_batch.md

 score requests against the deployed model.

 ## Prerequisites

-To work with this example you will need:
+To work with this example, you need the following services:

-* [Object Storage](https://console.bluemix.net/catalog/services/object-storage) instance details, which will be used as input (customer data to score) for the model and storage for the model output.
-The sample input data csv file can be download from [here](https://raw.githubusercontent.com/pmservice/wml-sample-models/master/spark/customer-satisfaction-prediction/data/scoreInput.csv).
-You should push input file to your Object Storage instance.
+* [Object Storage](https://console.bluemix.net/catalog/services/object-storage) instance details, which are used as input (customer data to score) for the model and storage for the model output.
+Download the sample input data .csv file from [here](https://raw.githubusercontent.com/pmservice/wml-sample-models/master/spark/customer-satisfaction-prediction/data/scoreInput.csv).
+You should add the input file to your Object Storage instance.
 * [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
-You can use this [link](https://console.bluemix.net/catalog/services/apache-spark) to create one.
+You can use [this link](https://console.bluemix.net/catalog/services/apache-spark) to create one.

 ## Using the sample model

 1. Go to the Samples tab of the {{site.data.keyword.pm_full}} Dashboard.

-2. In the Sample Models section, find the Customer Satisfaction Prediction tile and click the Add model button (+).
+2. In the Sample Models section, find the Customer Satisfaction Prediction tile and click the Add model icon (+).

-Now you'll see the sample Customer Satisfaction Prediction model in the list of available models on the Models tab.
+The  sample Customer Satisfaction Prediction model appears in the list of available models on the Models tab.

 ## Creating a batch deployment with Object Storage

 1. Go to the Models tab of the {{site.data.keyword.pm_full}} Dashboard.
 2. From the **Actions** menu, click **Create Deployment**.

-3. In Create Deployment form provide Name, Description and Batch Type.
+3. In Create Deployment form provide Name, Description, and Batch Type.
 4. You must provide the following inputs:

-    **Input Connection**: Object Storage details, which will be used as input (customer data to score) for the model and storage for the model output (results.csv in this case, which is automatically created).
+    **Input Connection**: Object Storage details, which are used as input (customer data to score) for the model and storage for the model output (results.csv in this case, which is automatically created).

     ```
        {